rkaunismaa/NLP4HTML/express/express-match/README.md

  npm i express-async-handler

  4) To the /routes/users.js file, in the existing router.get method (/* GET users listing. */), I commented out the existing res.send code, and added a require to the usersController.js file.

+ 5) In the usersController.js file, in the 'exports.user_list = ...' method, I commented out the boilerplate ' res.send("NOT IMPLEMENTED: Users List");' method, and added the default code to send back all the users ...

+ So now, the work is trying to figure out how to create the user list template using pug ... ugh ...
+The code in the /ExpressGenerator/express-locallibrary-tutorial has a lot of pug examples in the /view folder ... use this as your guide. ...
+Right, to run this site, you first need to spin up the mongodb with ...

+ sudo systemctl start mongod